Meritorious Service Medal (Australia): Medal for long service (1903–75)

 The Meritorious Service Medal was originally established in 1845 as a British decoration to reward army warrant officers and sergeants for long and meritorious service.
 Eligibility was extended in 1895 to local permanent forces in various parts of the British Empire, including the Australian colonies of New South Wales, Queensland, South Australia, Tasmania and Victoria.
 Each of these medals had a similar design, but was inscribed with the name of the colony on its reverse and had its own distinct ribbon.
-After the 1901 Federation of Australia, these medals were replace by a common Australian version, first awarded in 1903.
+After the 1901 Federation of Australia, these medals were replaced by a common Australian version, first awarded in 1903.

 The medal ceased to be awarded in 1975, when all Imperial long service awards were replaced by the Australian National Medal.

 The medal is silver, with the reigning sovereign's profile on the obverse.
 The reverse has a small crown above a wreath surrounding the inscription 'FOR MERITORIOUS SERVICE, with 'COMMONWEALTH OF AUSTRALIA' above the crown.
 The medal is suspended from a crimson ribbon with two central dark green stripes.